jesga06/FikOff/README.md

       * **SP & MPH modes:** It starts the server, actively waits for it to come online (checking every 7 seconds for up to 420 seconds), and then starts the launcher.
         * FikOff knows you have a hoarding issue regarding server mods.
 That's why.
       * **MPC mode:** It only starts the launcher, since the server is hosted by someone else.
-  * If you say `N`, the script finishes and you can launch everything manually if your heart desires.
+  * If you say `N` or `FIKOFF`, the script finishes and you can launch everything manually if your heart desires.

 **CLAP Mode (using `--launchmode`):** - **C**ommand-**L**ine **A**uto **P**ilot Mode